 If you’re struggling to get into the property market on your own, teaming up with family members or friends could help get you into the real estate market sooner.
 However, you need to be careful with this arrangement as it is quite different from buying with your partner.

-Splitting the costs is the biggest advantage of buying a home with someone else.
-With this arrangement, you will be able to enter to save for a deposit faster and enter the market sooner than you would otherwise be able to on your own.
+Splitting costs is one of the most significant advantages of buying a home with a friend or family member.
+Not only are you likely to save for a deposit faster utilising this arrangement, but you may be able to enter the market sooner than you would otherwise be able to on your own.
 After all, not everyone has a partner or a spouse to buy a property with.

-When you consider that it can take up to ten years (or longer) to save a 20% deposit on the median house price in some Australian capital cities, it makes sense to pool your funds with a friend or relative to speed up the process.
-It also means you’re combining your borrowing power, enabling you to borrow more and get a bigger property in a better location than you would have been able to afford on your own.
+When you consider that it can take more than ten years (or longer) to save a 20% deposit on the median house price in some Australian capital cities, it makes sense to pool your funds with a friend or relative to speed up the process.
+It also means you’re combining your borrowing power, enabling you to borrow more and potentially get a bigger property in a better location than you would have been able to afford on your own.

 The “two heads are better than one” adage might not always ring true when it comes to buying a property with a friend or family member given the potential risks that could arise.

 There is also a downside when it comes to applying for other loans.
 If you are planning to apply for another home loan, the lender will consider the first loan as your sole responsibility.
-This means that your borrowing capacity might end up getting compromised.
+This means that your borrowing capacity may potentially become compromised.

 It is essential to obtain advice from a conveyancer or solicitor before buying a house with a family member or friend.
 There are several steps you and your co-buyer can take to minimise any potential risks.